 Performance Road Bikes

 Performance road bikes are also sometimes called lightweight or race road bikes.
-They are very like endurance road bikes.
+They are very similar to endurance road bikes.
 The main difference is their more aggressive geometry.
-It pushes the rider into a more aerodynamic position with a lower drag coefficient.
+It pushes the rider into a more aerodynamic position, resulting in a lower drag coefficient.
 They also tend to be very lightweight and stiff.
 This type of road bike is perfect for performance-oriented riders.
 Pro riders use performance road bikes for mountain stages with a large elevation.

 Aero Road Bikes

 Aero road bikes sometimes fall into the “performance road bike” category.
-They are optimized to be as aerodynamic as possible while maintaining other important features like stiffness.
+They are optimized to be as aerodynamic as possible while maintaining other important features, such as stiffness.
 Their geometry is similar to the geometry of performance road bikes.
 Aero road bikes are popular among sprinters and racers, especially for criteriums, flats, and hilly races.
 Their main downside is their higher weight and high price compared to performance road bikes.
 Aero road bikes start at around $2500.

 Other Types of Road Bikes

-There are also other road bike types like touring road bikes, cyclocross, gravel, time trial, etc. However, they are very niche-specific, so I don’t explain them further in this article.
+There are also other road bike types, such as touring, cyclocross, gravel, and time trial.
+However, they are very niche-specific, so I don’t explain them further in this article.

 To find out more about individual types of road bikes, feel free to read the following guides: